birnam/gdl_kernel/README.md

 python3 setup.py install --prefix=~/.local
 ```

-This should make an IDL directory containing the kernelspec in `~/.local/share/jupyter/kernels`, and place `idl_kernel.py` in `~/.local/lib/pythonX.X/site-packages`.
+This should make an GDL directory containing the kernelspec in `~/.local/share/jupyter/kernels`, and place `gdl_kernel.py` in `~/.local/lib/pythonX.X/site-packages`.

 To run:
 ```
 jupyter notebook
-#Select IDL kernel from dropdown menu
+#Select GDL kernel from dropdown menu
 ```